*Story updated July 7, 2020.

-Truth: This misconception has contributed to a 20 percent increase in skin cancer among Hispanics.
-Hispanics who get skin cancer are more likely to be diagnosed at later stages, when it’s harder to treat.
-African Americans develop deadly melanomas on the palms of the hands, soles of the feet and under the nails more often than whites.
+Truth: This misconception has contributed to a 20% increase in skin cancer among Hispanics and Latinos.
+When these populations get skin cancer, it’s more likely to be diagnosed at later stages, when it’s harder to treat.
+Blacks often develop deadly melanomas on the palms of the hands, soles of the feet, and under the nails more often than whites.
 In addition, some whites with dark eyes and dark hair have a certain gene mutation that increases their risk for developing melanoma.

 Myth: I use tanning beds because they’re safer than the sun.

 Truth: Indoor tanning exposes you to radiation levels close to, or even stronger than, the sun.
 UV radiation from indoor tanning devices is actually classified as a human carcinogen, which means the world’s leading health organizations have determined it may cause cancer.
-Using a tanning bed even once can increase your risk of developing melanoma by 20 percent, squamous cell carcinoma by 67 percent and basal cell carcinoma by 29 percent.
+Using a tanning bed even once can increase your risk of developing melanoma by 20%, squamous cell carcinoma by 67%, and basal cell carcinoma by 29%.

 Myth: I see a dermatologist once a year, so I don’t need to check my own skin.